nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The Wedding Feature is a significant addition for WedLinker.
+The Wedding Feature allows users to store details of a Wedding in WedLinker.
 Wedding contains the Contacts involved to facilitate easy planning and consolidation for wedding planners.
 Wedding would support the following functions:

 * `Create Wedding` — Creates a Wedding in WedLinker to allow compilation of information.